zoumson/ModernCPP/README.md

 # 1. Translator

 ## a.
 Definition
-An S -> T translator accepts code expressed in source language S, and translates it to equivalent code expressed in another (target) language T
+A translator accepts code expressed in source language S, and translates it to equivalent code expressed in another (target) language T.

 ## b.
 Examples:

 * Compilers - translates high level code to low level code, e.g. Java -> JVM
 * Assemblers - translates assembly language code to machine code, e.g. x86as -> x86
-* High-level translators - translates code from one PL to another, e.g. Java -> C
+* High-level translators - translates code from one programming langage to another, e.g. Java -> C
 * Decompilers - translates low-level code to high-level code, e.g. Java JVM bytecode -> Java

 # 2. Interpreter

 ## a.
 Definition

-An S interpreter accepts code expressed in language S, and immediately executes that code.
-It works by fetching, analysing, and executing one instruction at a time.
+* An S interpreter accepts code expressed in language S, and immediately executes that code.
+* It works by fetching, analysing, and executing one instruction at a time.

 ## b.
 Advantage

-- Great when user is entering instructions interactively (think Python) and would like to get the output before putting in the next instruction.
+* Great when user is entering instructions interactively (think Python) and would like to get the output before putting in the next instruction.
-- Also useful when the program is to be executed only once
+* Also useful when the program is to be executed only once.
-- or the program requires to be portable.
+* or the program requires to be portable.

 ## c.
 Disadvantages